jedevc/pixelflut-stream/site/content/docs/api.md

     $ nc stream.pixelflut.jedevc.com 1337
     HELP
-    PX x y: Get color at position (x,y)
+    LEFT/RIGHT: Move snake horizontally
+    UP/DOWN: Move snake vertically
-    PX x y rrggbb(aa): Draw a pixel (with optional alpha channel)
+    COLOR rrggbb(aa): Set snake color (with optional alpha channel)
+    RESET: Randomly re-position and re-color snake
     SIZE: Get canvas size
     STATS: Return statistics

-## Painting
+## Moving

-To paint a single pixel, use the `PX` command.
+To move, use the directional commands: `LEFT`, `RIGHT`, `UP` and `DOWN`.

 {{< hint info >}}
-`PX <x-coordinate> <y-coordinate> <hex-color>`
+`LEFT` / `RIGHT` / `UP` / `DOWN`

-Colors a single pixel at the provided co-ordinates.
+Colors a single pixel at the location *just* left.
 {{< /hint >}}

 For example,

     $ nc stream.pixelflut.jedevc.com 1337
-    PX 100 200 ff0000
+    RIGHT
+    DOWN
+    LEFT
+    UP

-This paints a single pure red pixel at `(100, 200)`.
+This paints a small square with the upper left corner at the randomly selected start position.

-You can also paint pixels with transparency:
+## Coloring

+By default, the snake's color is randomly selected; however, you can change this yourself.

+{{< hint info >}}
+`COLOR <hex-color>`

+Changes the snake's color.
+{{< /hint >}}

+For example, to change the snake color to pure red for all future movement:

     $ nc stream.pixelflut.jedevc.com 1337
+    COLOR ff0000

+You can also use colors with transparency:

+    $ nc stream.pixelflut.jedevc.com 1337
-    PX 100 200 ff0000a0
+    COLOR ff0000a0

-This paints a single slightly-transparent red pixel at the same co-ordinates as above.
+## Reset

+To abandon your old snake and create a new one, you can use the `RESET` command, avoiding needing to disconnect and reconnect to the server.

+{{< hint info >}}
+`RESET`

+Randomly reset the snake's position and color.
+{{< /hint >}}

 ## Statistics